TGAC/RAMPART/doc/source/analyse_assemblies.rst

 These can be identified using the following comma separated values in an attribute called ``types`` in either the ``analyse_mass`` or ``analyse_amp`` pipeline element.
 The available options for the list are: QUAST,KAT,CEGMA.

-QUAST, compares the assemblies from a contuiguity perspective.
+QUAST, compares the assemblies from a contiguity perspective.
 This tool runs really fast, and produces statistics such as the N50, assembly size, max sequence length.
 It also produces a nice html report showing cumulative length distribution curves for each assembly and GC content curves.